First Year CS Guide

 Money GIF

-So CS is a deregulated fee program, so it’s more expensive then "regulated" tuition.
-Since you’re not considered a “Computer Science Student” in first year, you don’t have to pay the deregulated fees.
-Instead, you pay regular regulated “Arts Science” Fees.
-However, once you are accepted into the program, you will face the brunt of CS and deregulated fees.
-Starting from the summer after your first year, your fees are about double the regular tuition fees.
-These deregulated fees aren't because U of T wants to take all your money, but rather because the government believes that you can get a job out of undergrad, in high demand, pay any student loans faster, so you can afford it (just like engineers and business students), wether thats true or not depends on your point of view (this decision was made in 1998 at the height of the DOT-COM era).
+So CS is a deregulated fee program.
+What could this possibly mean?
+To U of T, the interpretation is simple; you pay more money :( CS, as such a program, is more expensive than "regulated" tuition.
+Since you’re not considered a “Computer Science Student” in the first year, you won't pay the deregulated fees.
+Instead, you pay regular, regulated “Arts Science” Fees.
+However, once accepted into the program, you will face the brunt of CS and deregulated fees.
+Starting the summer after your first year, your fees are about double the regular tuition fees.
+These deregulated fees aren't because U of T wants to take all your money, but rather because the government believes that you can get a job out of undergrad, in high demand, and pay any student loans faster, so you can afford it (just like engineers and business students).
+Whether or not that's actually true depends on your point of view (this decision was made in 1998 at the height of the DOT-COM era... go figure).
+It's important to note that accepting a deregulated program after taking more than 4.0 credits' worth of courses will incur additional back-charges on all courses beyond the initial 4.0 credits.

 However, you can still get loans, such as the Ontario Student Assistance Program (OSAP), which is open to Ontario residents who are Canadian citizens or permanent residents.

-You can apply for it and plan out your finances with their financial calculator here.
+You can apply for it and plan your finances with their financial calculator here.

-Also this is a great time to learn and apply financial literacy principals.
-Proper financial management skills will help support you during and after your time in university.
-Making a budget, reading your bills (like your tuition bill on Acorn) and saving will set you up for success.
-(And even be debt free by the time you graduate).
-UofT provides a starter article here and you can find more resources just by searching for it.
-Also McGill provides a free online courseware for you to learn all about sound financial planning here.
+Proper financial management skills will help support you during and after university; making a budget, reading your bills (like your tuition bill on Acorn, and saving will set you up for success.
+Keep an eye out for financial workshops/events held by the university throughout the year – you can find lots of these on Folio!
+UofT also provides a starter article here, and you can find more resources just by searching for it.
+To boot, McGill provides free online courseware to learn all about sound financial planning here.

-The good news is that you can qualify for University of Toronto Financial Aid (UTAPS), and the great thing about this program is that you don’t have to do anything after your first-year – it justs uses your OSAP data including your family income and other things (if you are from another province/country check the UTAPS site for instructions on how to apply and criteria).
-If your OSAP data is low enough, you can get extra money (free money) paid towards your tuition.
-However, you won’t know this magical amount till late September/early October, though it can be pretty substantial in certain cases ($4,000+ depending on need).
+The good news is that Canadian citizens/PRs/protected persons can qualify for the University of Toronto Advanced Planning for Students (UTAPS)!
+The great thing about this program is that you don’t have to do anything after your first year – it just uses your OSAP data, including your family income and other things (if you are from another province/country, check the UTAPS site for instructions on how to apply and criteria).
+If your OSAP data is low enough, you can get extra money (free money!) paid towards your tuition.
+However, you won’t know this magical amount till late September/early October, though it can be pretty substantial in certain cases ($4,000+, depending on need).

-There are also lots of scholarships available for you, so you should definitely check if you qualify for them (check Google’s scholarships, or visit the UGO for more details on computer science undergraduate scholarships.
-Alternatively, you can also visit here for more details).
+There are also lots of scholarships available for you, so you should check if you qualify for them (check Google’s scholarships or visit the UGO for more details on computer science undergraduate scholarships.
+Alternatively, you can also visit here for more details.
 Also, consider checking out your college registrar for more financial aid options (bursaries and scholarships!).

 Parting Words

 Well, you made it to the end of the guide!
 If you read all of it, congratulations and thank you.
 If not, well, take a break and come back to read the rest.
-If you just skipped to the bottom, go back to the top and read (why would you skip to the end, thought there would be a summary of the main points?)
+If you just skipped to the bottom, go back to the top and read the whole thing.
+After all, we made this thing to help you guys!
+(Why would you skip to the end?
+Thought there would be a summary of the main points?)

 We would like to thank all of the people who helped contribute to this guide, making this a possibility.